pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/03_Dependency_Injection.md

 # Dependency Injection

-Depencendy Injection is a way for extending and overwriting internal Pimcore classes with custom implementations.
+Dependency Injection is a way for extending and overwriting internal Pimcore classes with custom implementations.
-This is especially useful if you'd like to overwrite models of Pimcore, for details see later in this chapter.
+This is especially useful if you'd like to overwrite models of Pimcore, for further details continue reading this chapter.

 Internally Pimcore uses [PHP-DI](http://php-di.org/).
 You can create you own [PHP-DI](http://php-di.org/) configuration which extends or overwrites the core configuration.